AqwamCreates/DataPredict/docs/API/Models/LinearRegression.md

 ### setOptimizer()

-Set optimizer for the model by inputting the optimizer object
+Set optimizer for the model by inputting the optimizer object.

 ```
 LinearRegression:setOptimizer(Optimizer: OptimizerObject)